Driverless cars: what are autonomous vehicles?

 The pursuit of creating fully ‘driverless’ cars has made way for some of the biggest technological advances ever seen in the automotive industry.
 While total autonomy still remains a thing of the future, companies are now predicting that a self-driving vehicle could become a reality as early as 2021.

 Accelerated sensor, camera and data technology has meant that companies such as Google, Tesla and Volkswagen have been able to test or at least develop vehicles that have increased levels of autonomy.

 But, as it stands, there is still not one completely driverless car on the market.

 With rafts of legal implications and safety issues circling this new automotive technology, we take a look at what driverless actually means in today’s world and what we can expect for the future.

 Can’t wait for the first driverless car to go on the market?
-If you’re in the market for a new model today, take a look at our top cars for 2018.
+If you’re in the market for a new model today, take a look at our best cars buying guide.